 European Consumer Centre Network (ECC-Net)

-The European Consumer Center Network “ECC-Net” is a network of 30 offices in the 28 EU Member States, Norway and Iceland.
+The European Consumer Center Network “ECC-Net” is a network of 30 offices in the 27 EU Member States, Norway, Iceland and the United Kingdom.
 ECC’s are co-financed by the European Commission and national governments, as part of the European policy to assist every citizen in Europe to take advantage of the single market.
 The aim of the network is to provide free of charge help and advice to consumers on their cross-border purchases, whether online or on the spot within these 30 countries.

 European Consumer Centre (ECK) in Poland

 European Consumer Centre in Poland (ECK) was founded in 2005, pursuant to agreement of the European Commission with the Office of Competition and Consumer Protection (UOKiK).
 The project is financed from the funds of the European Union and the Competition and Consumer Protection Office.
 ECC in Poland is a network member of European Consumer Centers (ECC-Net).

 For complaints involving two private individuals (purchase of goods or holiday rentals between two private persons for example)

 For complaints involving two traders (for example claims linked to business directories)

 If the complaint concerns a trader outside the geographical scope of the network (Switzerland, USA, China, Russia…)